 - individuals

-- · statutory bodies and authorities
+- statutory bodies and authorities

-- Australian government agencies
+- Australian Government agencies

-- state government agencies
+- Queensland Government agencies

-- political parties or lobbyists
+- · political parties or lobbyists

 - local government authorities (other than as a sponsor)

 - schools (government and non-government schools) (other than as a sponsor).

-Available Funding
+Available funding

-Applicants may seek funding for grants up to \$100,000 (excluding GST).
+Applicants may seek funding for grants up to \$25,000 (excluding GST).

 A successful organisation will not receive more than one grant per round of the program (other than as a sponsor).
+Tertiary education institutions administered by the Commonwealth or State can receive more than one grant, however, can only receive one grant per faculty.